-- (1) "Abuse" or "abused child" means that a person: - a.
-Causes or inflicts sexual abuse on a child; or
+(1) "Abuse" or "abused child" means that a person:

-(21) "Sexual abuse" means any act against a child that is described as a sex offense in § 761(i) of Title 11 (Definitions generally applicable to sexual offenses) . . . .
+(21) "Sexual abuse" means any act against a child that is described as a sex offense in § 761(i) of Title 11 (Definitions generally applicable to sexual offenses)

 Del.
 Code Ann. tit.
-11, § 761(i) (Definitions generally applicable to sexual offenses) defines "sexual offense" as "any offense defined by §§ . . .
-787(b)(3) [Sexual servitude], 787(b)(4) [Patronizing a victim of sexual servitude], . . .
-1352(2) [Promoting prostitution in the second degree], and 1353(2) [Promoting prostitution in the first degree] . . . .
+11, § 761(i) (Definitions generally applicable to sexual offenses) defines "sexual offense" as "any offense defined by §§ ...
+787(b)(3) [Sexual servitude], 787(b)(4) [Patronizing a victim of sexual servitude], ...
+1352(2) [Promoting prostitution in the second degree], and 1353(2) [Promoting prostitution in the first degree]

-Policy Goal 2.11 State law allows for child welfare involvement in non-familial child sex trafficking cases without hinging involvement on caregiver fault and provides for an alternative, specialized investigation in those cases.
+Policy Goal 2.11 State law allows for child welfare involvement in sex trafficking cases that do not involve caregiver fault and provides for an alternative, specialized response in those cases.

-The Department of Services for Children and Their Families is only required to investigate allegations of intrafamilial or institutional abuse, dependency, or neglect despite the definitions of "abuse" and "abused child" not being limited to acts committed by a parent or caregiver.
-Non-familial allegations of abuse, dependency, or neglect, including allegations of non-familial child sex trafficking, may be investigated by the Department but only at its discretion.
+The Department of Services for Children and Their Families is only required to investigate allegations of intrafamilial or institutional abuse, dependency, or neglect despite the definitions of "abuse" and "abused child" not being limited to acts committed by a parent or caregiver.17 Non-caregiver allegations of abuse, dependency, or neglect, including allegations of non-caregiver child sex trafficking, may be investigated by the Department but only at its discretion.
 Del.
 Code Ann. tit.
 10, § 901(3) (Definitions) states in part,